n8willis/opentype-shaping-documents/opentype-shaping-gujarati.md

 **below-base** forms.
 The **Reph** form of the consonant "Ra" is an example.

+Syllables may also begin with an **indepedent vowel** instead of a consonant.
+In these syllables, the independent vowel is rendered in full-letter form, not as a matra, and the independent vowel serves as the syllable base, similar to a base consonant.

 Where possible, using the standard terminology is preferred, as the use of a language-specific term necessitates choosing one language over all of the others that share a common script.